Rui Correia

 Rui Manuel da Silva Correia (born 22 October 1967) is a Portuguese former professional footballer who played as a goalkeeper.

 He appeared in 264 Primeira Liga matches over 15 seasons, mainly with Braga.

 Club career

-Correia was born in São João da Madeira.
-In a 21-year professional career he represented Sporting CP, Vitória de Setúbal, G.D.
+Correia was born in São João da Madeira, Aveiro District.
+In a 21-year senior career, he represented Sporting CP, Vitória de Setúbal, G.D.
 Chaves, S.C.
 Braga, FC Porto (winning two Primeira Liga championships and starting most of the games in 1997–98), S.C.
 Salgueiros, C.D.
 Feirense, A.D.
 Ovarense and G.D.
 Estoril Praia.

-Correia retired at almost 40, after four seasons in the second division – and one in the third with Feirense– and subsequently joined S.C.
+Correia retired at the age of 39, after four seasons in the Segunda Liga – and one in the third tier with Feirense– and subsequently joined S.C.
 Olhanense as its goalkeeping coach.
 In 2010, he signed with top-flight club Académica de Coimbra in the same capacity.

 International career

 Correia earned two caps for Portugal and participated at UEFA Euro 1996, being an unused squad member for the quarter-finalists.